Fort Hunter Liggett marks 83 years of service

 Nestled in the heart of the San Antonio Valley, in Southern Monterey County, California, FHL covers more than 250 square miles (166,000 square acres) of prime pasture and woodland property; from rolling hills to mountains that occasionally get snow-covered.
 The Army Reserve installation provides critical training areas, ranges and facilities to support year-round joint, multi-component and interagency training.
 Since its inception on January 10, 1941, hundreds of thousands of U.S. and Allied-nation Soldiers, Marines, Sailors, Airmen and Reservists have trained here.

-“Its vast expanse of varied terrain makes it perfect to train U.S. and Allied-nation military personnel for deployment to various parts of the globe,” said Paul Lewis, Training Division Chief for the Directorate of Plans, Training, Mobilization and Security.
-“The installation is perfectly situated to provide year-round training required to make any military unit 100 percent qualified for deployment.”
+“Fort Hunter Liggett’s varied terrain makes it perfect to train U.S. and Allied-nation military personnel for deployment to various parts of the globe while maintaining unit readiness during peacetime,” said Paul Lewis, Training Division Chief for the Directorate of Plans, Training, Mobilization and Security.
+“Additionally, the vast and expansive size of the training area’s land mass and large restricted airspace provides the perfect venue for large-scale land and air exercises: It also allows a multitude of units to train concurrently.”

 FHL’s rolling terrain make perfect natural small arms ranges and its six-thousand-foot dirt runway can facilitate aircraft up to Boeing C-17 Globemaster III cargo aircraft.